International Indian School, Dammam

-International Indian School Dammam (IISD) (formerly Indian Embassy School Dammam) is an English-medium K-12 Indian school in Saudi Arabia led by Mahenaz Farid.
-It is the largest school in the MENA region by number of students.
-Most of its 14000+ students come from in and around Ad-Dammam, Al-Khobar, Abqaiq, Al Qatif, Al-Hofuf, and Ras tanura.
-The School is part of Global International Indian Schools which consists of 10 schools, most notably including including International Indian School, Riyadh, International Indian School Jeddah, International Indian School Jubail, International Indian School Taif, International Indian School Tabuk, International Indian School Buraidah.
+International Indian School Dammam (IISD) (formerly Indian Embassy School Dammam) is an English-medium K-12 Indian school in Saudi Arabia.
+It is the largest school in the MENA region by number of students and second largest school in Asia.
+Most of its 15000+ students come from in and around Ad-Dammam, Al-Khobar, Abqaiq, Al Qatif, Al-Hofuf, and Ras Tanura.
+The School is part of Global International Indian Schools which consists of 10 schools, most notably including International Indian School, Riyadh, International Indian School Jeddah.

+History

+The school was established in 10 October 1982 with 250 students and 15 teachers in a few portable cabins and inaugurated by the then Indian Prime Minister Indira Gandhi.

 About

-The school was established in 10 October 1982 with 250 students and 15 teachers in a few portable cabins and inaugurated by the then Indian Prime Minister Indira Gandhi.
-In 2006, it was divided into two separate buildings, with separate campuses for girls and boys, at a total 9.8 acres.
+In 2006, it was divided into two separate buildings, with separate campuses for girls and boys, at a total of 9.8 acres.

-In 2022, the school has 14,585 students, over 750 teachers, 38 administrative staff, and 75 janitorial staff on hire from a local contractor.
+In the academic year of 2023-2024, the school has 16,750 students, over 750 teachers, 38 administrative staff, and 75 janitorial staff on hire from a local contractor.
 It has a fleet of 70 buses on hire from a private company.
 It is affiliated to the Central Board of Secondary Education and has three streams – Arts, Science and Commerce.

 The Ambassador of India is the patron of IIS Dammam.
 The school is governed by a Managing Committee which lays down broad policies and guidelines, leaving the principal and staff to conduct day-to-day affairs.

+Management

+IIS Dammam is governed by a Managing Committee selected by H.E.
+The Ambassador of India, who is also the Patron of the School.

+The Managing Committee lays down broad policies and guidelines of the school leaving the Principal and the Staff to conduct the day to day affairs of the school.